This article contains affiliate links. If you click and make a booking I will make a very small commission at no additional cost to you.

 There is another Axul store in Ataco, for a second chance at that beautiful handmade gift for your loved ones.

 Coffee plantation tours

 La Ruta de Las Flores should be known as the coffee route because of the many coffee plantations many of which are open for visits.
-Some of the tours I recommend to book through Viator also include visits to coffee plantations.
+Some of the tours I recommend to book through Get Your Guide also include visits to coffee plantations.
 It is quite an interesting side of El Salvador that is lesser known.
 If you have never learned how coffee is made, this is your chance.
 Plus the coffee plantations in the country are very beautiful.

 Other interesting places to see in El Salvador and close by

 This mountain village above San Salvador is a lovely place to retire to.
 Local Salvadorans have started to buy weekend houses here or come here to spend a Sunday walking the trails and enjoying the views.
 As Panchimalco is higher up the weather is always cooler and the mountain air is refreshing.
 There is a sculpture park you can check out and lots of art and handicrafts including a small gallery-workshop-shop called Casa Taller Encuentro that tells you more about the fabric and weaving tradition in El Salvador and other artistic traditions.
 I stopped by the house studio of a famous local artist that is quite well known outside the country.
 Have a look at the Baroque church which has picturesque views against the backdrop of Devil’s Door.
 Inside you can still see the original wooden columns and the altar if the church is open, both of which are quite impressive and well preserved considering they date from the 18th century.